Alfresco/docs-alfresco/intelligence-services/latest/config/index.md

 title: Configure Intelligence Services
 ---

-Intelligence Services 1.2 allows you to configure custom machine-learning (custom ML) models to enrich the content stored in Alfresco Content Services.
+Starting from version 1.1, Intelligence Services allows you to configure custom machine-learning (custom ML) models to enrich the content stored in Alfresco Content Services.
 A custom ML model maps each model to metadata in your business documents.
 This provides a number of benefits:

 * Content has metadata automatically applied, and can be categorized or classified based on its business context.
 * Unstructured content can be searched and indexed by business context and easily discovered.